Skip to main content

 Decide: GLD or GLDM?

-GLDM has lower fees (0.10% vs 0.40%) and a lower share price.
-For most investors, GLDM is the better choice unless you need GLD's superior liquidity for large trades.
+GLDM has a lower TER and a lower per-share price than GLD.
+For most NZ buy-and-hold investors, GLDM is the more cost-efficient option; GLD retains superior liquidity for large institutional trades.
+Confirm current TERs on each issuer's fact sheet.

 3